emebecnc/3DPrintingTutorials/CM68 Host Board/README.md

 sudo ifconfig
 ```
 ### Wifi Connection Issues
-If you are having problems with your Catalyst wifi, please fix using the following solution.
+If you are having problems with your CM68 wifi, please fix using the following solution.

-SSH into the Catalyst, and run the following command `sudo nano /etc/network/interfaces`
+SSH into the CM68, and run the following command `sudo nano /etc/network/interfaces`

 Once you have run the command, add the following lines